 Know Your Risks

-While anyone can get the flu, there are certain people who are at a higher risk for getting severely ill or having complications.
-Adults 65 and older, children under 5, pregnant women, and people with certain health conditions can be at higher risk.
-If you suffer from any chronic health conditions, talk to your doctor to see if you are at risk for complications from the flu.
+While anyone can get the flu, some people are at a higher risk of complications.
+Adults 65 and older, children under 5, pregnant women and people with certain health conditions (like asthma, diabetes or heart disease) can be at higher risk.
+If you fall into one of these groups, it’s especially important to get vaccinated and talk with your doctor about preventive steps.

-If you need a flu shot or think you may already have the flu, Southwoods Express Care is here to help.
-With convenient walk-in service, shorter wait times, and lower costs than an ER visit, Express Care is open 7 days a week in Boardman, Campbell and Columbiana.
+If you need a flu shot or think you may already have the flu, Southwoods Express Care is ready to help.
+With convenient walk-in service, shorter wait times and lower costs than an ER visit, Express Care is open seven days a week in Boardman and Campbell and Monday through Friday in Columbiana.